DianCh/numpy-deep-learning/README.md

 Accuracy of truck: 0.665
 ```

+As a reference, the experiment with the default settings finishes within approx. 15 minutes on my i7 macbook pro.

 ### Speed Benchmark

 This experiment is for testing out the running speed of some NumPy-implemented layers.
 Specifically, for `Conv2D` and `Pool2D`, I've used 3 levels of vectorization to implement their forward pass and backward pass, which included 2-layer, 3-layer and 4-layer for-loops (if you don't know what I'm talking about you may go check `ndl.layers.conv2d` and `ndl.layers.pool2d`).

-I've also included a simulated im2col (an technique for optimizing the speed of 2D convolution, which I found super cool) implementation for `Conv2D`.
+For 2D convolutional layers, `Conv2D`, `Conv2DTwoFold`, `Conv2DThreeFold` and `Conv2DFourFold` are benchmarked.
+They are ordered descendingly in terms of level of optimization/vectorization, but feel free to start reading reversely with minimum vectorization if you want to understand the math, and gradually add the juice back.
+The same is true for `Pool2D`, `Pool2DThreeFold` and `Pool2DFourFold`; both max pooling and average pooling are considered.

 Simply run: